 Unlike many areas of law, administrative law cannot escape politics since their regulatory decisions are inherently political.
 Typical case law involves the government as one of the parties in a lawsuit (e.g., FDA, FAA, EPA, USCIS, SEC, FCC, DHS) since often businesses and people contest regulations imposed on them by administrative agencies.
 Governmental regulations are almost always controversial since Republicans and Democrats have different views on the role governmental regulators should play.
 Agency administrators often see themselves caught between a rock and a hard place with some in Congress approving of their regulations with others wanting to strip them of specific regulatory powers.
-Since Donald Trump has become president, he has conducted an assault on the administrative state, trying to curb agency power and their regulatory clout in an effort to allow businesses to operate without a regulatory burden.
+The Trump administration conducted an assault on the administrative state, trying to curb agency power and their regulatory clout in an effort to allow businesses to operate without a regulatory burden.
 We will examine Trump's efforts to "deconstruct" the administrative state.
+President Biden has tried to return the administrative state to normality.
+We will examine what this means.